Connecting Rhode Island to quality comprehensive healthcare

 Since 1972, the Rhode Island Health Center Association has supported our members

 as they provide high quality, affordable primary care.
-Rhode Island’s ten community
+Rhode Island’s nine community

 of services.
 Every community health center offers services for you and your family